Water and wastewater services are a shared responsibility between Port Colborne and Niagara Region.

 Drinking Water

-The City of Port Colborne takes pride in ensuring that its residents are provided with clean and safe water, free of any pollutants that could jeopardize their health.
-The City's water system receives its treated water from the Region of Niagara.
+The City of Port Colborne takes pride in ensuring that its residents are provided with clean and safe water, free of any pollutants.
+The City's water system receives its treated water from the Niagara Region.

 Drinking Water Licensing |

 The Safe Drinking Water Act , or SDWA, was enacted by the Province of Ontario after the events in Walkerton and were based on Justice O'Connor's recommendations after the Walkerton Inquiry.
-The SDWA requires owners of a municipal drinking water system to get and maintain a Municipal Drinking Water Licence (Licence).
-In order to get the Licence and renew it every five years, municipalities must have:
+The SDWA requires owners of a municipal drinking water system to obtain and maintain a Municipal Drinking Water Licence (Licence).
+In order to obtain the Licence and renew it every five years, municipalities must have:

 See the Safe Drinking Water Act for more information.
 See the Walkerton Inquiry for more information.
 Please visit the Drinking Water Licensing and the Drinking Water Quality Management system page for more information. |